biobankinguk/biobankinguk/docs/docs/dev/getting-started/elasticsearch.md

 ### Check Cluster Health

-Elastic search runs in a cluster of an odd number of servers.
+Elasticsearch runs in a cluster of an odd number of servers.
 For Biobanks we have always run a cluster of one!

 This request checks health of the cluster.
 You're mostly just looking for **GREEN**